-- (3) Bonds may not be issued by Neither the board, the state fund, or nor the executive director may issue bonds on behalf of the state fund. - $\frac{(3)}{(4)}$ (a) The board shall adopt a business plan no later than $\frac{30}{(3)}$ December 31 for the next fiscal year. - (b) At a minimum, the plan must include: - (a) (i) specific goals for the fiscal year for financial performance.
-The standard for measurement of financial performances must include an evaluation of premium to surplus. - (b)(ii) specific goals for the fiscal year for operating performance.
-Goals must include but not be limited to specific performance standards for staff in the area of senior management, underwriting, and claims administration.
-Goals must, in general, maximize efficiency, economy, and equity as allowed by law. - (4)(5) The business plan must be available upon request to the general public for a fee not to exceed the actual cost of publication.
-However, performance goals relating to a specific employment position are confidential and not available to the public. - (5)(6) No sooner than July January 1 or later than October March 31, the board shall convene a public meeting to review the performance of the state fund, using the business plan for comparison of all the established goals and targets.
-The board shall publish, by November May 30 of each year, a report of the state fund's actual performance as compared to the business plan.

-(6)(7) The state fund board of directors shall establish in-house guidelines for procurement of insurance-related services and shall include guidelines for the solicitation of submissions of information regarding insurance-related services from more than one vendor.
-The board may include guidelines for the circumstances when business necessity or expedience may preclude the solicitation of submissions from more than one vendor.
-The board may also include in the guidelines the exemptions to the procurement process in 18-4-132."
+1 (3) Bonds may not be issued by Neither the board, the state fund, or nor the executive director may issue 2 bonds on behalf of the state fund.
+3 (3)(4) (a) The board shall adopt a business plan no later than June 30 December 31 for the next fiscal 4 year.
+5 (b) At a minimum, the plan must include: 6 (a)(i) specific goals for the fiscal year for financial performance.
+The standard for measurement of 7 financial performances must include an evaluation of premium to surplus.
+8 (b)(ii) specific goals for the fiscal year for operating performance.
+Goals must include but not be limited 9 to specific performance standards for staff in the area of senior management, underwriting, and claims 10 administration.
+Goals must, in general, maximize efficiency, economy, and equity as allowed by law.
+11 (4)(5) The business plan must be available upon request to the general public for a fee not to exceed 12 the actual cost of publication.
+However, performance goals relating to a specific employment position are 13 confidential and not available to the public.
+14 (5)(6) No sooner than July January 1 or later than October March 31, the board shall convene a public 15 meeting to review the performance of the state fund, using the business plan for comparison of all the established 16 goals and targets.
+The board shall publish, by November May 30 of each year, a report of the state fund's actual 17 performance as compared to the business plan.
+18 (6)(7) The state fund board of directors shall establish in-house guidelines for procurement of 19 insurance-related services and shall include guidelines for the solicitation of submissions of information regarding 20 insurance-related services from more than one vendor.
+The board may include guidelines for the circumstances 21 when business necessity or expedience may preclude the solicitation of submissions from more than one vendor.
+22 The board may also include in the guidelines the exemptions to the procurement process in 18-4-132."
+23 24 Section 14.
+Section 39-71-2316, MCA, is amended to read: 25 "39-71-2316.

-"39-71-2316.
 Powers of state fund.
-(1) For the purposes of carrying out its functions, the state fund may:

-- (a) insure any employer for workers' compensation and occupational disease liability as the coverage is required by the laws of this state and, as part of the coverage, provide related employers' liability insurance upon approval of the board; - (b) sue and be sued; - (c) enter into contracts relating to the administration of the state fund, including claims management, servicing, and payment; - (d) collect and disburse money received; - (e) adopt classifications except as provided in subsection (1)(f), use the uniform classification system as required in 33-
+(1) For the purposes of carrying out its functions, the state fund 26 may: 27 (a) insure any employer for workers' compensation and occupational disease liability as the coverage 28 is required by the laws of this state and, as part of the coverage, provide related employers' liability insurance 29 upon approval of the board;

+(b) sue and be sued;

+(c) enter into contracts relating to the administration of the state fund, including claims management, servicing, and payment;

+(d) collect and disburse money received;